 - Research Methods

 Courses in Accounting, Finance, and Economics require strong mathematical skills.
 If, for example, a course requires calculus, you should be comfortable using it.
-For courses in Accounting and Finance, Economics, and Management, Level I courses will generally appear as lower division on the UC transcript, while Level II and III courses will generally translate to upper-division UC coursework.
+For courses in Accounting and Finance, Economics, and Management, Level I courses will generally be lower division, while Level II and III courses will generally translate to upper-division UC coursework.
 For courses in International Relations, Government and Society, and Law, many Level I courses will also appear as upper-division UC coursework, as should Level II and III courses.
-UCEAP staff in London can help you determine if an LSE course will transfer to UC as an upper or lower-division course.
+UCEAP staff in London can help you determine if an LSE course will be an upper or lower-division course.

 Catalogs and resources